-Lane Scholars Program provides one full-tuition scholarship annually to each of three academically superior first-year applicants for admission whose intended major is in the area of fine arts.
+Lane Scholars Program provides full-tuition scholarships annually to academically superior first-year applicants for admission whose intended major is in the area of fine arts.
 Eligible candidates must possess strong academic credentials, and demonstrate their interest and ability to engage in research.
-Requirements: minimum 1080 SAT (combined math and critical reading) or 21 ACT composite, and 3.0 GPA
+Requirements: minimum 1000 SAT (combined math and critical reading) or 21 ACT composite, and 3.0 GPA

-Findlay Scholars Program provides one full-tuition scholarship annually to an academically superior first-year applicant for admission who intends to declare a major in either the humanities or social sciences.
-Requirements: minimum 1120-1270 SAT (combined math and critical reading) or 23 ACT composite, and 3.30-3.49 GPA
+Findlay Scholars Program is a full-tuition scholarship awarded annually to academically superior first-year applicants for admission who intend to declare a major in either the humanities or social sciences.
+Requirements: minimum 1050-1200 SAT (combined math and critical reading) or 23 ACT composite, and 3.30-3.49 GPA

-Munroe Scholars Program provides one full-tuition scholarship annually to each of two academically superior first-year applicants for admission with interests in the sciences, mathematics, or dual-degree engineering.
+Munroe Scholars Program provides full-tuition scholarships annually to academically superior first-year applicants for admission with interests in the sciences, mathematics, or dual-degree engineering.
 Preference is given to students who demonstrate particular promise in scientific inquiry or research.
 Recipients also are eligible for research stipends of up to $1,000 during their junior and senior years.
-Requirements: minimum 1360 SAT (combined math and critical reading) or 29 ACT composite, and 3.25 GPA or 1270 SAT (combined math and critical reading) or 27 ACT composite, and 3.5 GPA
+Requirements: 1300 SAT Reading and Math, 29 ACT with 3.25 GPA OR 1200 SAT Reading and Math, 27 ACT with 3.5 GPA

-The Mary Knox McNeill Scholarship provides one full-tuition scholarship annually to a first year applicant for admission who demonstrates outstanding academic achievement along with a commitment to faith and community service.
+The Mary Knox McNeill Scholarship awards full-tuition scholarships annually to first year applicants for admission who demonstrates outstanding academic achievement along with a commitment to faith and community service.
 Students must submit certification of church membership from their pastor and provide one letter of support from a service agency to document community service activities.
 Preference will be given to students from the Central Savannah River Area of Georgia and to students who are active members of the United Methodist Church.
 Requirements: minimum 1080 SAT (combined math and critical reading) or 21 ACT composite, and 3.25 GPA

-The Margaret Pitts Endowed Scholarship for Methodist Students provides one full-tuition scholarship annually to each of two first-year students who are active members of the United Methodist Church, and who demonstrate outstanding academic achievement along with commitment to faith, leadership, and community service.
+The Margaret Pitts Endowed Scholarship for Methodist Students is an annual full-tuition scholarship for students who are active members of the United Methodist Church, and who demonstrate outstanding academic achievement along with commitment to faith, leadership, and community service.
 Transfer students from Andrew may also qualify.
-Requirements: minimum 1080 SAT (combined math and critical reading) or 21 ACT composite, and 3.0 GPA
+Requirements: minimum 1000 SAT (combined math and critical reading) or 21 ACT composite, and 3.0 GPA